 OST 136 - Word Processing: This course is designed to introduce word processing concepts and applications.
 Topics include preparation of a variety of documents and mastery of specialized software functions.
 Upon completion, students should be able to work effectively in a computerized word processing environment.

-Co-Requisites: None Pre-Requisites: CIS 110 or CIS 111 Semester: Spring Class Hours: 2 Lab Hours: 2 Total Credit Hours: 3 OST 148 - Med Ins & Billing: This course introduces fundamentals of medical insurance and billing.
+OST 148 - Med Ins & Billing: This course introduces fundamentals of medical insurance and billing.
 Emphasis is placed on the medical billing cycle to include third party payers, coding concepts, and form preparation.
 Upon completion, students should be able to explain the life cycle of and accurately complete a medical insurance claim.

-Co-Requisites: None Pre-Requisites: None Semester: Fall Class Hours: 3 Lab Hours: 0 Total Credit Hours: 3 OST 149 - Medical Legal Issues: This course introduces the complex legal, moral, and ethical issues involved in providing health-care services.
+OST 149 - Medical Legal Issues: This course introduces the complex legal, moral, and ethical issues involved in providing health-care services.
 Emphasis is placed on the legal requirements of medical practices; the relationship of physician, patient, and office personnel; professional liabilities; and medical practice liability.
 Upon completion, students should be able to demonstrate a working knowledge of current medical law and accepted ethical behavior.

-Co-Requisites: None Pre-Requisites: None Semester: Spring Class Hours: 3 Lab Hours: 0 Total Credit Hours: 3 OST 164 - Office Editing: This course provides a comprehensive study of editing skills needed in the workplace.
+OST 164 - Office Editing: This course provides a comprehensive study of editing skills needed in the workplace.
 Emphasis is placed on grammar, punctuation, sentence structure, proofreading, and editing.
 Upon completion, students should be able to use reference materials to compose and edit text.

-Co-Requisites: None Pre-Requisites: None Total Credit Hours: 3 Semester: Spring Class Hours: 3 Lab Hours: 0 OST 184 - Records Management: This course includes the creation, maintenance, protection, security, and disposition of records stored in a variety of media forms.
-Topics include alphabetic, geographic, subject, and numeric filing methods.
-Upon completion, students should be able to set up and maintain a records management system.
-Co-Requisites: None Pre-Requisites: CIS 110 or CIS 111 Semester: Fall Total Credit Hours: 3 Class Hours: 2 Lab Hours: 2 OST 236 - Adv Word Processing: This course develops proficiency in the utilization of advanced word processing functions.
+OST 236 - Adv Word Processing: This course develops proficiency in the utilization of advanced word processing functions.
 Emphasis is placed on advanced word processing features.
 Upon completion, students should be able to produce a variety of complex business documents.

-Co-Requisites: None Pre-Requisites: OST 136 Semester: Fall Class Hours: 2 Lab Hours: 2 Total Credit Hours: 3
+Co-Requisites: None Pre-Requisites: OST 136

-OST 241 - Med Ofc Transcription I: This course introduces current transcription techniques as applied to medical documents.
-Emphasis is placed on accurate transcription, proofreading, editing and use of reference materials as well as vocabulary building.
-Upon completion, students should be able to prepare accurate and usable medical documents in the covered specialties.
-Co-Requisites: None Pre-Requisites: MED 121 or OST 141 Semester: Fall Class Hours: 2 Total Credit Hours: 3 Lab Hours: 2 OST 247 - Procedure Coding: This course provides in-depth coverage of procedural coding.
+OST 247 - Procedure Coding: This course provides in-depth coverage of procedural coding.
 Emphasis is placed on CPT and HCPCS coding systems.
 Upon completion, students should be able to properly code procedures and services performed in a medical facility.

-Co-Requisites: None Pre-Requisites: MED 121 or OST 141 Semester: Spring Class Hours: 2 Lab Hours: 2 Total Credit Hours: 3 OST 248 - Diagnostic Coding: This course provides an in-depth study of diagnostic coding.
+Pre-Requisites: MED 121 or OST 141

+OST 248 - Diagnostic Coding: This course provides an in-depth study of diagnostic coding.
 Emphasis is placed on ICD coding system.
 Upon completion, students should be able to properly code diagnoses in a medical facility.

-Co-Requisites: None Pre-Requisites: MED 121 or OST 141 Semester: Fall Class Hours: 2 Lab Hours: 2 Total Credit Hours: 3 OST 281 - Emer Issues in Med Ofc: This course provides a comprehensive discussion of topics familiar to the health care setting.
+Pre-Requisites: MED 121 or OST 141

+OST 281 - Emer Issues in Med Ofc: This course provides a comprehensive discussion of topics familiar to the health care setting.
 Topics include emerging issues in the health care setting.
 Upon completion, students should be able to demonstrate an understanding of current medical office procedures and treatments.

-Co-Requisites: None Pre-Requisites: None Semester: Spring Class Hours: 3 Lab Hours: 0 Total Credit Hours: 3 OST 288 - Medical Office Admin Capstone: This course is designed to be a capstone course for the medical office professional and provides a working knowledge of medical office procedures.
+OST 288 - Medical Office Admin Capstone: This course is designed to be a capstone course for the medical office professional and provides a working knowledge of medical office procedures.
 Emphasis is placed on written and oral communication skills, practice management, electronic health records, medical office procedures, ethics, and professional development.
 Upon completion, students should be able to demonstrate the skills necessary to manage a medical office.

+Pre-Requisites: OST 148 or HMT 210

+Phlebotomy

-Co-Requisites: None Pre-Requisites: OST 148 or HMT 210 Semester: Spring Class Hours: 2 Lab Hours: 2 Total Credit Hours: 3 Phlebotomy PBT 100 - Phlebotomy Technology: This course provides instruction in the skills needed for the proper collection of blood and other specimens used for diagnostic testing.
-Emphasis is placed on ethics, legalities, medical terminology, safety and universal precautions, health care delivery systems, patient relations, anatomy medical terminology, safety and universal precautions, health care delivery systems, patient relations, anatomy and physiology, and specimen collection.
+PBT 100 - Phlebotomy Technology: This course provides instruction in the skills needed for the proper collection of blood and other specimens used for diagnostic testing.
+Emphasis is placed on ethics, legalities, medical terminology, safety and universal precautions, health care delivery systems, patient relations, anatomy and physiology, and specimen collection.
 Upon completion, students should be able to demonstrate competence in the theoretical comprehension of phlebotomy techniques.
 This is a certificate-level course.

-Co-Requisites: PBT 101, CIS 111 or CIS 110, ACA 111 or ACA 122, PSY 101 or PSY 150 Pre-Requisites: Admission to Phlebotomy Program Semester: Varies Class Hours: 5 Lab Hours: 2 Clinical: 0 Total Credit Hours: 6
+Co-Requisites: PBT 101, CIS 111 or CIS 110, ACA 111 or ACA 122, PSY 101 or PSY 150

+Pre-Requisites: Admission to Phlebotomy Program

+Semester: Varies Class Hours: 5 Lab Hours: 2 Clinical: 0 Total Credit Hours: 6